NPM

 For a full list of supported plugins, navigate to the BSR plugins page and search for JavaScript or TypeScript.

 To learn more about how these plugins are packaged and distributed check out the bufbuild/plugins repository.
-If you find a useful plugin that should be added please file an issue!
+If you find a useful plugin that you think should be added, file an issue.

 Related docs